 The verification policy makes users more confident when they choose your services.
 It is better to verify providers and sellers to deliver services at a higher level.
 Verification can be performed automatically or admins can check the legitimacy of service providers manually.

 Most services use star rating systems that help rate users on both the end of transactions.
 These ratings enable the company to filter out bad users as well as service providers, hence improving the deliverables with every interaction.

 Implementing an actionable rating and review system can also help you stop fraudulent behavior by banning users.

-Now, that we have explained all the points which make two-sided platform works, let’s see how to build a platform.
+Now, that we have explained all the points which make a two-sided platform work, let’s see how to build a platform.

 You can either build a marketplace from scratch or can also use the existing solutions.
 This completely depends on the budget and requirements of your project.